-There are various slants on what may have happpened to these two men who dissappeared around 6 Nov 1920 from the ADRIC barracks at Macroom Castle.
+There are various slants on what may have happened to these two men who disappeared around 16 Nov 1920 between Imperial Hotel Cork and the ADRIC barracks at Macroom Castle.
 But I find it odd that not more was done by the British Government to recover the bodies during the truce or indeed afterwards.
-I feel that one has to put their death in the context of two shootings by the Auxiliaries of Irish men and Christopher Lucey (on 10 Nov 1920).
+I feel that one has to put their death in the context of two shootings by the Auxiliaries of 2 Irish men -James Lehane (on 16 Oct 1920) and Christopher Lucey (on 10 Nov 1920).

 James Lehane shot by Auxiliaries 16 Oct 1920